Continuing Professional Development (short course)

 In order to undertake this course you will need a placement in a clinical area, which has a registered NMC sign off mentor.
 If you are currently working as a HCSW you can remain in your current clinical placement.
 Your employer will need to confirm in writing the availability of a placement and an NMC sign off mentor.
 There is a sliding scale of practice hours required depending on the number of years you have been out of practice.
 This will be discussed on an individual basis.

-To view profiles of NHS Trusts in Cambridgeshire, please visit the NHS Placements page.
+To view profiles of NHS Trusts in Cambridgeshire, please click here.

 Potential midwifery Return to Practice students must be currently employed in a suitable training area, for example as a HCSW, and will need to have written support of their manager / supervisor of midwives to undertake the Return to Professional Practice course.